 This is the last in a series of five posts about communication.
-In Shadow Work we use a model for authentic communication which requires 4 different aspects to be communicated.
+In Shadow Work we use a model for authentic communication which requires 5 different aspects to be communicated.
 These are:

-In this post we are introducing you to a final voluntary part of the communication model, which has the potential to really deepen our understanding of ourselves and our shadow sides.
+In this post we are introducing a final voluntary part of the communication model, which has the potential to really deepen our understanding of ourselves and our shadow sides.
 It can also lead us to a deeper connection with the other person if we choose to share our thoughts and insights with them.

 EXAMINING OUR JUDGEMENTS